hernandazevedo/moviedb/README.md

   ### Do I like tests?

   Yes, thats why that architecture was chosen in the first place.
-But give the time I had to make the whole project, I´ve made one test for each layer(junit).
+But given the time I had to make the whole project, I´ve made one test for each layer(junit).

   ### And Instrumentation tests?
   Because every implementation is made using interfaces, its easy to create the inversion of control using dagger.